f-banah/Movies_library/README.md

 # My Movies
 Application for movies collection management.
-It can provide data about:
+It provides Information about:

 - Movies
 - Actors